northbright/Notes/Golang/command/use-cobra-and-viper-to-create-cli-interfaces-for-golang-app.md

 It'll create `main.go` and `cmd/root.go`

-## Custimze Root Command
+## Implement Root Command
 * Go to `cmd/root.go` and find `rootCmd`, set `Short` / `Long` for brief / long description and implement the function for `Run`.

 ```
 var rootCmd = &cobra.Command{
         Use:   "demo",
-        Short: "my demo app",
+        Short: "My demo app",
-        Long: `my demo app, used to demo how to use cobra
-to create CLI interfaces for Golang app.
+        Long: `My demo app, used to show how to create CLI interfaces for Golang apps using cobra and viper.

-        // Uncomment the following line if your bare application
-        // has an action associated with it:
+It outputs "Hello World!" for root command`,
         Run: func(cmd *cobra.Command, args []string) {
-                fmt.Printf("Hello World!\n")
+                fmt.Println("Hello World!")
         },
 }
 ```